-Contact lenses can be implanted into the eyes of patients and don’t have to be removed.
+Contact lens implantation into the eyes of patients don’t have to be removed.

 Phakic IntraOcular Lens

-Phakic intraocular lenses are implanted in the eyes of patients with higher degrees of short-sightedness (Myopia) or long sightedness (Hypermetropia).
+Phakic intraocular lens implantation is designed for the eyes of patients with higher degrees of short-sightedness (Myopia) or long sightedness (Hypermetropia).

 This procedure involves the implantation of a small artificial lens inside the anterior chamber of the eye leaving the eye itself unchanged.
 This lens is used to correct the prescription that you would otherwise need in your glasses or contact lenses.
 Unlike contact lenses, the lens implant stays in the eye permanently.

-They are similar to those which can arise with cataract surgery.
+The risks of lens implantation are similar to those which can arise with cataract surgery.
 The greatest concern is over infection inside the eye known as endophthalmitis.
 We use sterile techniques in an operating theatre for the procedures and have not had any infections to date.
 Other risks are a rise in eye pressure, clouding of the cornea and the need for removal of the implant.
 The risks and benefits will be discussed further with you at your consultation.
 These vary according to the patient and situation.
 Contact us for more information.

 Refractive Lens Exchange